Gene therapy: Background

-Gene therapy was conceptualized in 1972, by authors who urged caution before commencing human gene therapy studies.
+Gene therapy was first conceptualized in the 1960s, when the feasibility of adding new genetic functions to mammalian cells began to be researched.
+Several methods to do so were tested, including injecting genes with a micropipette directly into a living mammalian cell, and exposing cells to a precipitate of DNA that contained the desired genes.
+Scientists theorized that a virus could also be used as a vehicle, or vector, to deliver new genes into cells.

+One of the first scientists to report the successful direct incorporation of functional DNA into a mammalian cell was biochemist Dr. Lorraine Marquardt Kraus (6 September 1922 – 1 July 2016) at the University of Tennessee Health Science Center in Memphis, Tennessee.
+In 1961, she managed to genetically alter the hemoglobin of cells from bone marrow taken from a patient with sickle cell anaemia.
+She did this by incubating the patient's cells in tissue culture with DNA extracted from a donor with normal hemoglobin.
+In 1968, researchers Theodore Friedmann, Jay Seegmiller, and John Subak-Sharpe at the National Institutes of Health (NIH), Bethesda, in the United States successfully corrected genetic defects associated with Lesch-Nyhan syndrome, a debilitating neurological disease, by adding foreign DNA to cultured cells collected from patients suffering from the disease.

-The first attempt, an unsuccessful one, at gene therapy (as well as the first case of medical transfer of foreign genes into humans not counting organ transplantation) was performed by Martin Cline on 10 July 1980.
-Cline claimed that one of the genes in his patients was active six months later, though he never published this data or had it verified and even if he is correct, it's unlikely it produced any significant beneficial effects treating beta thalassemia.
+The first attempt, an unsuccessful one, at gene therapy (as well as the first case of medical transfer of foreign genes into humans not counting organ transplantation) was performed by geneticist Martin Cline of the University of California, Los Angeles in California, United States on 10 July 1980.
+Cline claimed that one of the genes in his patients was active six months later, though he never published this data or had it verified.

 After extensive research on animals throughout the 1980s and a 1989 bacterial gene tagging trial on humans, the first gene therapy widely accepted as a success was demonstrated in a trial that started on 14 September 1990, when Ashanthi DeSilva was treated for ADA-SCID.

 The first somatic treatment that produced a permanent genetic change was initiated in 1993.
 The goal was to cure malignant brain tumors by using recombinant DNA to transfer a gene making the tumor cells sensitive to a drug that in turn would cause the tumor cells to die.

 The polymers are either translated into proteins, interfere with target gene expression, or possibly correct genetic mutations.
 The most common form uses DNA that encodes a functional, therapeutic gene to replace a mutated gene.
 The polymer molecule is packaged within a "vector", which carries the molecule inside cells.